RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 - Collaborate effectively with others people or team using Git.
 - Implement branching strategies to organize and manage code changes.

-This project is designed to equip learners with the knowledge and skills needed to confidently use Git in  professional and personal projects, regardless of your role in the technology industry.
+This project is designed to equip learners with the knowledge and skills needed to confidently use Git in  professional and personal projects, regardless of your role in the tech industry.

 ### What is Github.
  Github is a code repository where all code changes are kept.
 It is a tool for version control and increases collaboration among cross functions team.